Why Handspun?

 A graduate of the University of Kentucky (B.A., English), and New York University (M.A., English Education), he lives in San Diego with his human, canine, and kitchen appliance families.

-Cheyenne Faircloth (she/her/hers) joined Handspun Literary Agency as an agency assistant in 2021, after graduating with a B.F.A. in Creative Writing, and a certification in Publishing from the University of North Carolina Wilmington.
+Cheyenne Faircloth (she/her) [OPEN to Queries] joined Handspun Literary Agency as an agency assistant in 2021 and was recently promoted to Agent.
+Cheyenne graduated with a BFA in Creative Writing, and a certification in Publishing from the University of North Carolina Wilmington.
 Before Handspun, Cheyenne interned as an editorial assistant at Howland Literary, and was a member of the editorial and acquisition teams at Lookout Books, an independent publisher that is home to National Book Award Finalist Edith Pearlman.
-Cheyenne also independently managed a book blog where she collaborated with both major and indie publishers to promote upcoming titles and participated in various promotional activities centered around supporting debut authors.
+Cheyenne also independently managed a book blog where she collaborated with both major and indie publishers to promote upcoming titles, participating in various promotional activities centered around supporting debut authors.

-Cheyenne is most interested in manuscripts from underrepresented communities, i.e. queer, BIPOC, AAPI, neurodivergent, and disabled voices.
+Cheyenne is most interested in manuscripts from historically excluded communities, i.e. queer, BIPOC, AAPI, neurodivergent, and disabled voices, etc.

-She is not currently accepting middle grade, picture books, or nonfiction.
+She is not currently accepting rom-coms without a speculative twists, middle grade, picture books, contemporary YA, or nonfiction.

 Novels that strike our fancy often involve one or more of the following: